lsh123/xmlsec/src/openssl/README.md

 # XMLSec Library: XMLSEC-OPENSSL

 ## What version of OpenSSL?
 OpenSSL 1.1.1 or later is required.
 Note that support for OpenSSL 1.1.0 is deprecated and will be removed in the future releases.

+Also LibreSSL (>= 3.6.0) and Boring SSL (>= 1.1.0) should work but those are less tested than OpenSSL.

 ## Keys manager
 OpenSSL does not have a keys or certificates storage implementation.
 The